Welcome to the City of Foley…a Minnesota thriving rural community!

 If you have any questions, please call Public Works at 320-968-4082.

 Sump Pump Water Discharge

-Residents are requested to move sump pump discharge hoses away from sidewalks and roadways to the edge of road right-of-way, so water drains onto your lawn or yard.
+To avoid creating water and/or ice hazards for pedestrians and motorists, residents are requested to move sump pump discharge hoses away from sidewalks and roadways to the edge of road right-of-way, so water drains onto your lawn or yard.